GlitchTech-Developments/SDL2-CMake-Starter/README.md

 ### Setting up SDL2

 First of all, you need to download the SDL2 development libraries.
-You can do this by going to it's Github repo [here](https://github.com/libsdl-org/SDL/releases/latest) and grab the devel minGW zip file, than dump the contents like the example version in the `./libs/SDL2` directory inside your project.
+You can do this by going to it's GitHub repo [here](https://github.com/libsdl-org/SDL/releases/latest) and grab the devel minGW zip file, than dump the contents like the example version in the `./libs/SDL2` directory inside your project.

 ### Troubleshooting

-If you run into any issues with regards to CMakes inability to find the SDL2 libraries, you probably need to add the `SLD2` directory to your `PATH` variable inside your OS (Operating System).
+If you run into any issues in regard to CMakes inability to find the SDL2 libraries, you probably need to add the `SLD2` directory to your `PATH` variable inside your OS (Operating System).
 You could also inject the path into the CMakeLists.txt file, but I personally prefer to keep it out of there.
 ## Author